johnfanv2/LenovoLegionLinux/README.md

  GNOME applet uses power-profiles-daemon to change the power mode by software.
 It is not provided by this tool, but is a standard tool already integrated into GNOME.
 For KDE there is the graphical tool powerdevil, which also uses power-profiles-daemon internally.
 If you just want to change it by software and do not need a GUI, you could use the commandline (see README).

 Maybe power-profiles-daemon or this applet need to be installed first.
 To test that it works in principal, you try changing with the CLI, see "Powermode -> Modify with CLI" in the README.
 If this works, than the rest is just a matter of the (KDE/GNOME/...) applet.

+### It almost works, but (some) temperature sensor/chaning point in fan control/ (some) fan speed is not working.
+What should I do?
+First, try to reset the embedded controller (see above) or do a BIOS update (even downgrade/upgrade possible) to reset everything.

 ## :question: Open Questions